FangfanLi/LiberatePublic/README.md

 ```
 * If you want to check whether the performance of the replays are the same, you need to uncomment the code that is in the *Beginning of asking the replay analyzer for performance difference* block in the *runReplay* method, the code there compares the performance of this replay against the original one.
 But remember you need to have a replay_analyzer running on the server in this case.

-* Right now, the main analysis script (LiberateAnalysis.py) only dows the differentiation detection, reverse engineering and evasion evaluation.If you want to deploy the LiberateProxy with succeeded evasion technique, please uncomment the *Step 4* block in the *main* method.
+* Right now, the main analysis script (LiberateAnalysis.py) only does differentiation detection, reverse engineering and evasion evaluation.
+If you want to deploy the LiberateProxy with succeeded evasion technique after the previous analysis steps, please uncomment the *Step 4* block in the *main* method.

 How to run: